euzu/m3u-filter/README.md

 # m3u-filter

 m3u-filter is a simple application which can:
-  - filter, rename, map and sort entries out of a playlist in EXTM3U, XTREAM or Kodi format.
+  - filter, rename, map and sort entries out of a playlist and persist in EXTM3U, XTREAM or Kodi format.
   - can process multiple inputs and can create multiple outputs from this input files trough target definitions.
   - act as simple xtream or m3u server after processing entries
   - can schedule updates in server mode